The University Museums Internship Class (undergraduate):

 The Collections Department offers the Moyer-Powanda summer internship in Collections Management and care.
-For more information, please contact Lynn Lee.
+For more information, please contact Melanie Pyne.
 The Education and Curatorial Departments accept summer volunteers or interns through the UIP program as needed.
 For more information, please contact:

 Education Department: Aimee Hunt

 The Development department has work-study, internship (UIP) and volunteer opportunities for students during the academic year and summer.
 For more information, please contact Sarah Althoff.